csdms/babelizer/paper/paper.md

 *toml*-formatted file (see Figure 2 for an example).
 The `babelizer` uses the metadata to fill a set of *jinja*-formatted template files to construct the new repository (or update an existing repository).
-The entire repository is almost completely auto-generated--and so can easily be regenerated.
+The entire repository is almost completely auto-generated, which means it can easily be regenerated.
 The only files a user need edit are the main configuration file, `babel.toml`, and any optional model data files, which are installed along with the new component.